 Most problems can be settled through discussion at a fairly informal level, but should this fail, there is a procedure that should be followed.
-You should contact: The Company Secretary, The Gosforth Group, Newcastle, NE3 2JH, in writing, who will then start a record sheet of the complaint and if necessary arrange for the Local Advisory Group to discuss the matter.
+You can either email the main office with the subject entitled 'Complaint' or you write a letter addressed to the principal.
+This will then start a record sheet of the complaint and if necessary arrange for the Local Advisory Group to discuss the matter.